therealsphinx/support.balsamiq.com/content/ui101/dropdown.md

 * Allow users to click anywhere on the control to open it, rather than only the arrow.
 * Use grouping or categorization when it makes sense (see [option group variation below](#variations)).
 Group headings or separators should not be selectable, however (*in HTML, this can be achieved using the [&lt;optgroup&gt;](https://www.w3schools.com/tags/tag_optgroup.asp) tag*).

+See this [Nielsen Norman Group article about dropdowns](https://www.nngroup.com/articles/drop-down-menus/) for more helpful guidelines.

 ### Basic Usage

 ![](//media.balsamiq.com/img/support/tutorials/ui101/dropdown.png)